JayanthChunchu/PIZZA-HUT-DATA-ANALYSIS/README.md

 ORDER BY p.price DESC
 LIMIT 1;
 ```
-Find the most ordered pizza size and its count.
+## Objective :Find the most ordered pizza size and its count.
 ```
 SELECT
     size, COUNT(*) AS size_count